mihaelavalac/SweetLand/README.md

 ## Functionality

-There are two sides of this project: an user with account or without an account.
-When a potential client visits the site first time they see the content from the image bellow which represents the home page.
+There are two sides to this project: a user with an account or without an account.
+When a potential client visits the site the first time they see the content from the image below which represents the home page.

 ![image](img/welcome.png)